Mr B W Adcock BSc, FIPA

 My professional career included six years teaching in Central London followed by three years teaching in the North East.
 I have also been involved in child minding and running a toddler group.
 For the last 10 years I have been running a small property management company with my husband.

 I joined the Governing Body as a Co-optative Governor in October 2016.
 As an accountant and having worked in financial management for most of my career, it seemed a natural step to join the Finance Committee which I did in February 2017.
 At around the same time I joined the Education Committee to gain an insight into work of the Schools and the delivery of its goals and objectives.
-My youngest son, Andrew was a pupil at Dame Allan’s from 1990, leaving for university in 2008.
+My youngest son Andrew was a pupil at Dame Allan’s, joining the Junior School in 1990.

 Prior to my retirement in 2015, I spent the majority of my career working as an accountant with an industrial coatings company supplying paint and protective coatings to the aerospace, oil and gas, marine and construction industries.
 Operating in 59 countries with customers requiring support across the globe provided experience of working within a complex business environment and across diverse markets, cultures and geographies.
 During this time I gained significant experience in a variety of roles in financial management, planning and business development.
 For the last ten years of my career I held the position of Finance Director working as part of the senior management team, acting as business partner to the Managing Director as well as providing strong functional leadership within Finance and IT.

 Since retirement I now have much more time available to walk, cycle, garden and read.
 Looking ahead I hope to travel more for pleasure once I have forgotten all those business trips that required so much stamina and patience!